Synkevych/realtime_user_tracking/README.md

 ## Introduction

 This project only shows the current online user on the home page.
+This is useful for creating presence features like showing a green dot next to a user name if they're online.
-It create each user automatically by unique ip address and type of device.
-To show user online used Rails Action Cable and WebSocket technology.
-For rendering page used React.
+To do that, it create each user automatically by unique ip address and type of device.
+To tracks users used **Rails Action Cable** and **WebSocket** technology.
+For fronted - used **React**.

 How it works with Action Cable:
 ![demo](public/demo.gif)